carmenalab/brain-python-interface/README.md

 # Run a task
 Navigate to http://localhost:8000/exp_log/ in chrome.
 Then press 'Start new experiment' and run your task.

+# Troubleshooting
+This package has a lot of dependencies which makes installation somewhat brittle due to versions of different dependencies not getting along.

+- Installation in a virtual environment (see `venv` in python3) or in a Docker container is recommended to try to isolate the package from version conflict issues.
+- Run scripts in `tests/unit_tests/` to try to isolate which components may not be working correctly.
+Issues in `riglib` will be easier to fix than issues in the database.

 Papers which have used this package
 -----------------------------------